Rail transport in Switzerland: Further narrow-gauge railways

 The Aargau Verkehr company operates two unconnected narrow gauge lines.
 The Menziken–Aarau–Schöftland line operates in the centre of the canton of Aargau as S14 service of the Aargau S-Bahn.
-The Bremgarten–Dietikon line operates across the border between the canton of Zurich and eastern Aargau as S17 service of the Zurich S-Bahn.
+The Bremgarten–Dietikon line operates across the border between the canton of Zürich and eastern Aargau as S17 service of the Zürich S-Bahn.
 The two lines have a total length of 51 km.